 The ramps to and from 6th St through the yet-unfinished Marquette Interchange in downtown Milwaukee were completed in 1966, extending the freeway a short distance farther to the east, with further extension in 1968 when the freeway and ramps to Plankinton Ave was opened to traffic.
 A year later the freeway was again extended to the east, this time across the Milwaukee River to the ramps for Jackson and Van Buren Sts.
 The East-West Freeway was not officially complete until 1977, when the much of the Lake Interchange was finished, completing the connection with the Lake Freeway and Daniel Hoan Bridge heading to the south.
 The rest of the Lake Interchange, the portion leading to the north, would not be complete until the mid-1980s when the stub-end ramps were removed and connections with Lincoln Memorial Dr were made.

 In 1995, outspoken Milwaukee Mayor John O. Norquist proposed the I-794 portion of the East-West Freeway from the Marquette Interchange easterly to, and including, the Lake Interchange be removed completely and replaced with a landscaped surface boulevard.
-Richard W. Cutler, in his book "Greater Milwaukee's Growing Pains, 1950-2000: An Insider's View," suggests this scheme was due, in part, to the expected reconstruction of the aging Marquette Interchange within the next decade or so.
+In his book "Greater Milwaukee's Growing Pains, 1950-2000: An Insider's View," Richard W. Cutler suggests this scheme was due, in part, to the expected reconstruction of the aging Marquette Interchange within the next decade or so.
 To demote that stretch of freeway to a surface street with no control of access would lessen the need for a major reconstruction of the Marquette, or at least limit the amount of additional land needed for the rebuild.
 There was nearly universal opposition to the proposal to remove the freeway from elected officials and civic leaders outside of Milwaukee for a variety of reasons.
 Cutler notes: "I-794 in 1998 was carrying over 89,000 vehicles a day, double the amount handled by the six-lane Bluemound Road Boulevard in Brookfield."
 Indeed, once the STH-794/Lake Parkway opened through Bay View, Cudahy and South Milwaukee in 1999, traffic volumes on the East-West Freeway through downtown continued to climb, to over 111,000 in 2004.